From the riverbank in Mildura, to the streets of Melbourne, to the world’s most prestigious art galleries: this is the story of Trevor ‘Turbo’ Brown.

 Australia’s richest art prize was founded by a self-made miner turned journalist, who liked to pretend he was French.

-She sang, she shredded on electric guitar, she killed live.
-She was also black, and bi-sexual, and a woman, at a time when it was
+She sang and she shredded on electric guitar.
+She was black, bi-sexual, and a woman, at a time when it was hard to be any of these things.
+She is Sister Rosetta Tharpe.